kitnil/awesome/README.md

 - [dj-static](https://github.com/heroku-python/dj-static) - Serve production static files with Django.
 - [python-livereload](https://github.com/lepture/python-livereload) - livereload server in python
 - [django-extensions](https://github.com/django-extensions/django-extensions) - This is a repository for collecting global custom management extensions for the Django Framework.
-- [requests](https://github.com/kennethreitz/requests) - Python HTTP Requests for Humans™ ✨🍰✨
+- [requests](https://github.com/psf/requests) - Python HTTP Requests for Humans™ ✨🍰✨
 - [django](https://github.com/django/django) - The Web framework for perfectionists with deadlines.
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
 - [youtube-dl](https://github.com/ytdl-org/youtube-dl) - Command-line program to download videos from YouTube.com and other video sites
 - [mezzanine](https://github.com/stephenmcd/mezzanine) - CMS framework for Django
-- [source-code-pro](https://github.com/adobe-fonts/source-code-pro) - Monospaced font family for user interface and coding environments
-- [Python](https://github.com/TheAlgorithms/Python) - All Algorithms implemented in Python
 - [tribler](https://github.com/Tribler/tribler) - Privacy enhanced BitTorrent client with P2P content discovery
 - [tower-cli](https://github.com/ansible/tower-cli) - Command line tool and client library for the Ansible Tower and AWX Project's REST API
 - [virt-manager](https://github.com/virt-manager/virt-manager) - Desktop tool for managing virtual machines via libvirt